ryan-a-davis365/Quiz-Time/README.md

 At the end of the game the aim was to provide the user with the choice to play the game again with the same choices or to go back to the start to choose a new category,difficulty or amount of questions.

 ##### Implementation:
-When creating the results page i decided the best approach would be to give the user two buttons, one to restart the exact same quiz, the other to go back to the start of the game and offer the choices again.
+When creating the results page i decided the best approach would be to give the user two buttons, one to restart the exact same quiz, the other to go back to the home page and offer the choices again.

 ##### Result:
 This worked as expected with little effort.